Library: Interlibrary Loan FAQ

 - Choose the Cancel Request link (near the top of the page, just above the Transaction Information header)

-However, if the Interlibrary Loan department has already processed the request and found a library willing to lend us the item, you will not be able to cancel the request.
+If the Interlibrary Loan department has already processed the request and found a library willing to lend us the item, you will not be able to cancel the request.

 Yes; dissertations may be requested via Interlibrary Loan.
 Please use the Book request form in UP ILLiad to request dissertations.